andrewbaxter/wongus/readme.md

 # wongus

-This is a Wayland desktop panel... bar thing.
-Make buttons, show window titles, add sliders and other widgets, so on and so forth by writing normal HTML, JS, and CSS.
+This is a Wayland desktop panel... bar thing using normal HTML, JS, and CSS.
+Make buttons, show window titles, add sliders and other widgets, so on and so forth.

 I was trying `eww` when I realized I hated GTK's poor imitation of web standards even more than I hated web standards, and this was born.